dssg/wikienergy/docs/README.md

   - Initialize an adapter using a database url string.
 - `get_table_names(schema)`:
   - Returns a list of tables in the schema.
+- `get_table_dataids_and_column_names(schema,table)`:
-- `get_table_dataids_and_column_names(schema,table)`: Returns a tuple where the first element is a list of data ids for this schema.table and the second element is a list of the appliances included in this schema.table
+  - Returns a list of dataids for this schema and table, and a list of the appliances for this schema and table
 - `get_unique_dataids(schema,year,month,group=None)`: Returns a list of dataids for a specifc schema ("curated","shared", or "raw"), month (int), year (int), and [group (int) - only if "curated"].